dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 To type check a pattern `p` being matched against a value of type `M`:

-*   **Logical-or**: Type check each branch using `M` as the matched value type.
+*   **Logical-or**: Type check the first subpattern using `M` as the matched value type; type check the second subpattern using the matched value which is obtained from the assumption that the first operand failed to match *(this may cause promotion, e.g., when the left pattern is `== null`)*.
 The required type of the pattern is `Object?`.
-    *`M` will be used to perform checks on each operand, whose required types may be more strict.*
+    *The context types will be used to perform checks on each operand, whose required types may be more strict.*

 *   **Logical-and**: Type check the first operand using `M` as the matched value type, and type check the second operand using the (possibly promoted)